microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 Now that you've added both the FHIRBase and your own custom connector to connect with your FHIR service instance, the app should be fully functional.
 Run trough the app with your coach and demonstrate the different screens.
 You should be able to:
-- show a list of all patients
+- Show a list of all patients
 - (optional) Filter the patient list
 - Create a new "Complete blood count" diagnostic report and store the Observations in your FHIR service.
 - Show results from the last "Complete blood count" diagnostic report